vivoca/user-story-manager-vivoca/README.md

 # User Story Manager

-First enter your database and username in model.py.
+1. Enter your database and username in model.py.
-After that run build.py, then main.py.
+2. Run build.py.
+3. Run main.py.

 Now the server is on: http://0.0.0.0:5000/home

-Adding new user story: http://0.0.0.0:5000/story

-List out the user stories already entered: http://0.0.0.0:5000/list